 Abundant Nature & Wildlife

 You also discover a grand variety of flora and fauna.
-The Snake River through Hells Canyon is the home to Rocky Mountain bighorn sheep, Rocky Mountain goats, mule, deer, elk, black bear, otter, and numerous smaller mammals.
+Snake River is home to Rocky Mountain bighorn sheep, Rocky Mountain goats, mule, deer, elk, black bear, otter, and numerous smaller mammals.
 As well, Golden Eagles, hawks and falcons soar in the skies above, while ducks and other waterfowl swim in the river.
 Numerous songbirds, some native to Idaho, live in the thick brush along the tributary creeks.
 The land is fairly arid and slopes are covered with Ponderosa Pines, mountain mahogany, bunchgrass, and ninebark.
-Along the many side creeks, you’ll see netleaf hackberry, aspen, willow, bitterbrush, bittercherry, serviceberry, and Bartonberry.
+Along the many side creeks, you'll see netleaf hackberry, aspen, willow, bitterbrush, bittercherry, serviceberry, and Bartonberry.

 Each year people flock to Snake River for the bountiful fishing.
 Common species include trout, smallmouth bass, and North America's largest freshwater fish, the white sturgeon.
 Other people come to learn more about the history of the Native American tribes and early pioneers who homestead here.
 Everyone enjoys seeing the well-preserved Native American pictographs and swimming in the near-70-degree water.